 The mission of FACTS volunteer membership is to close gaps in the greenbelt along the Boise River, creating connected pathways along the 64-mile route from the Lucky Peak Dam to the Snake River confluence, and to promote coherent corridors for active transportation throughout the valley.

-One of FACTS’ most pressing projects in 2026 is to “Bridge the Gap” in the Greenbelt at 52nd Street in Garden City by building a bridge across the Boise River to existing Greenbelt pathways on Plantation Island.
+One of FACTS’ most pressing projects in 2026 is to “Bridge the Gap” in the Greenbelt at 52nd Street in Garden City by building a bridge across the Boise River to existing Boise and Ada County Greenbelt pathways on Plantation Island.
 The new bridge will eliminate a dangerous 1/2 mile detour on surface streets.
 Learn more about this project or make a donation.

 In addition to the Bridge project, FACTS members continue to focus on numerous Greenbelt issues, such as: